MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/export-power-bi.md

 1. **Sign in** with the same organizational account you use for Customer Insights and select **Connect**.

-1. In the Navigator dialog box. you see the list of all Customer Insights instances you have access to.
+1. In the **Navigator** dialog box. you see the list of all Customer Insights instances you have access to.
 Expand an instance and open any of the folders (Entities, Measures, Segments, Enrichments).
-Open e.g. the **Entities** folder, to see all entities you can import.
+For example, open the **Entities** folder, to see all entities you can import.

    ![Power BI Connector Navigator](media/power-bi-navigator.png "Power BI Connector Navigator")